7 Sins That Can Jeopardize Your Fundraiser:

 They say good news travels fast and bad news travels faster.
 The nonprofit community is small — there are no secrets.
 Be upfront and clear with information that deals with controversial issues or mistakes or problems you are facing.
 Donors invest in you and want/expect to be treated as insiders and trusted advisors.
 Don’t let your donors hear about your issues from someone else – take control of the messaging.

 If your board members, who are legally responsible for the organization, are not your most loyal and dependable supporters you are going to struggle with fundraising.
+Having a supportive board is essential for non profit success.
 Further, if your board members are not willing to help you raise funds – by soliciting gifts themselves or making introductions or being vocal advocates for your organization – then you probably have the wrong board members.